 Post-Tour Extension Departure Details: Please plan flights to depart November 12, 2025, after 7:00 PM

-Travel Tips: If you arrive early in Quito, we can book you an early night at our first night tour hotel, San Jose de Puembo.
-It's a nice lodge for relaxing with beautiful gardens for birding.
+Travel Tips: If you arrive early in Quito, we can book you an early night at a nearby hotel.

 Ship Information